 Everyone around me is on a diet and, by today’s standards, I suppose I should be too.
 I’m overweight, I can’t fit into any of the clothes I wore before I had kids, sometimes I knock things over with my butt, when I have to bend over for something I always give a quick scan to see if there’s anything else in reach I can grab while I’m down there, blah, blah, blah.

 By every modern standard of measure, I should hate my body (and myself!) but I don’t.
 Actually, I’m kinda proud of my body.
 I’m healthy – the doctor even said so.
-Actually, at my last physical, her exact words were, “Mrs. Rivers, if you don’t mind me saying so, you’re the healthiest 230 pound women I’ve ever seen.”
+At my last physical, her exact words were, “Mrs. Rivers, if you don’t mind me saying so, you’re the healthiest 230 pound women I’ve ever seen.”
 My cholesterol is good, my blood pressure is good, my heart is strong and all my other important stats are spot-on where they should be.
 I’m tall, flexible, strong, have good reflexes, have good skin and don’t have any bizarre glandular or facial hair issues.

 I’ll continue to do the best for my body and my family’s nutritional health by choosing not to fry foods often, buying whole wheat pastas and breads, keeping fruit and nuts on hand rather than cookies and chips and insisting that every meal be served with a green vegetable.
 I’ll safeguard our health in the ways that I can but I won’t be a slave to today’s standards of beauty and I won’t raise my children to judge themselves or others against them.
 I’ll encourage active lifestyles and activities and teach healthy eating habits but I will not eat salad in February!